mmarchetti90/scRNA-Seq-analysis/integrated_analysis/README.md

 					Path to folder containing integrated sparse matrices If '', the self.integrated_data_dir will be used Default = ''

+	adjust_library_size
+					If True, library sizes will be corrected across datasets Default = False

 /// ---------- ///